William Stewart (Houghton-le-Spring MP)

-William Joseph Stewart (5 April 1878 – 5 March 1960) was a Labour Party politician in the United Kingdom.
+William Joseph Stewart MP (5 April 1878 – 5 March 1960) was a Labour Party politician in the United Kingdom.

 He was elected at the 1935 general election as Member of Parliament (MP) for Houghton-le-Spring in County Durham, defeating the sitting Conservative MP Robert Chapman, who had won the seat in 1931.
 Stewart served only one term in Parliament, standing down at the 1945 general election.